 Property Information Requests

-When property is bought and sold it is necessary for information to be provided from the vendor (seller) to the purchaser.
-Information is often sourced from Council through the conveyancing services of solicitors dealing with the paperwork involved in buying and selling property.
+When a property is bought or sold it is necessary for information to be provided from the vendor (seller) to the purchaser.
+Information is often sourced from Council through the conveyancing services of solicitors dealing with the paperwork involved in buying and selling the property.

 - details of any permit (issued under the Building Act or predecessors), certificate of final inspection issued in the preceding 10 years

-- details of any current statement issued under 502 & 503 of the Regulations
+- details of any current statement issued under 64, 65 and 231 of the Regulations

 - any current notice, by the relevant building surveyor